-Delta Group are undertaking Earthworks for the Tweed Valley Hospital Project located at 771 Cudgen Road, Kingscliff NSW, hereafter referred to as 'The Site'.
-The Site was previously agricultural land and has been cleared of vegetation for soft mobilisation and preparation of the site.
+Delta Group are undertaking Earthworks for the Tweed Valley Hospital Project located at 771 Cudgen Road, Kingscliff NSW, hereafter referred to as 'the Site'.
+The Site was previously agricultural land and excavation works were on going during November 2019.

 The purpose of the Vibration Monitoring Assessment (VMA) report is to assess the impacts of piling, excavation and general construction works from the Tweed Valley Hospital Project upon the surrounding community.